 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Corporate lawyers can serve as advisers to business executives, or they may represent a corporation in court.
 They draft business contracts and amendments.
 They are involved in various matters, such as company’s mergers, employee benefits, and corporate compliance.
 They also handle human resources issues and represent their companies when they are sued by employees.
 They work on behalf of their employers in matters pertaining to patent infringement and customers’ lawsuits.
 They negotiate and …Read more

 Corporate Attorney Tasks

-Analyze and interpret laws, rulings and regulations with probable case outcomes for individuals and businesses.
+- Analyze and interpret laws, rulings, and regulations with probable case outcomes for individuals and businesses.